tiffany-mathers/String_Format/README.md

 This is a simple application that reads a user's name and displays it on the console.

-It mitigates CWE-134: Use of Externally Controlled Format String.
+The application mitigates CWE-134: Use of Externally Controlled Format String.